EUROPE MARKETS: European Stocks Set For Best Month Of 2017

 Higher interest rates are usually good for banks as they can charge more for their loans.

-Friday's stock movers: Among biggest movers on Friday, shares of Volkswagen AG (VOW.XE) (VOW.XE) lost 2.9% after the car maker warned that its third-quarter operating result would be hit by a charge of around EUR2.5 billion (http://www.marketwatch.com/story/volkswagen-warns-of-25-bln-in-recall-charges-2017-09-29) ($2.94 billion) connected to recalls in North America.
+Friday's stock movers: Among movers on Friday, shares of Volkswagen AG (VOW.XE) (VOW.XE) lost 0.3% after the car maker warned that its third-quarter operating result would be hit by a charge of around EUR2.5 billion (http://www.marketwatch.com/story/volkswagen-warns-of-25-bln-in-recall-charges-2017-09-29) ($2.94 billion) connected to recalls in North America.

 Economic news: The unemployment rate in Germany fell to a record low in September (http://www.marketwatch.com/story/german-unemployment-rate-falls-to-record-low-2017-09-29) at 5.6% as jobless claims declined more sharply than expected.